appeared from: uk

 The Brown Mountain Lights

 They appear in the dark of night, suddenly appearing from unseen places within the shadowy forest.
-They are ethereal orbs that float up the mountainside, darting, [sign in to see URL] then in a blink of an eye, they are gone.
+They are ethereal orbs that float up the mountainside, darting, dancing....and then in a blink of an eye, they are gone.
 Sometimes there are only a few and sometimes there are hundreds.
 They have been well-known for as long as man has walked the area, but nobody knows what they are or where they come from.
 This is the enigma of the Brown Mountain Lights.

 Many scientific and not-so-scientific studies have been done on the Brown Mountain area, and a few claim that they have solved the mystery, but in reality, no theory has yet come to light that completely explains this phenomenon.
 The only thing that we really know for sure is that the Brown Mountain Lights are a real and ongoing wonder of the modern world.